dv516/dv516.github.io/_pages/About.md

 ---
 title: "About"
-permalink: /about/
+permalink: \about\
 header: "About me"
 ---

-Chemical engineerin etc.
+Chemical engineering etc.